-Yet in many ways, the GM position has melded into the contemporary function leader in today's enterprise.
+In many ways, the GM position has melded into the contemporary function leader in today's enterprise.
 Flatter organizations and matrix structures have eliminated many traditionally siloed functions.
-As we have noted, function leaders must operate through an expanded web of arrangements externally, as well as a greater number of interdependencies and cross-functional collaborations internally, to execute their goals.
+Function leaders also reflect an organization's goals around leadership diversity, employee wellness and recruitment and retention.
+As noted, function leaders must now operate through an expanded web of arrangements externally, as well as a greater number of interdependencies and cross-functional collaborations internally, to execute their goals.